TomSpencerLondon/coder-craftsman/src/pages/2020-05-10-post-thirty-three/index.md

 size of data is 0

 ```
-After
-Take traversal-of-a-collection functionality out of the collection and promote it to "full object status".
+If we use Iterator, we take traversal-of-a-collection functionality out of the collection and promote it to "full object status".
 This simplifies the collection, allows many traversals to be active simultaneously, and decouples collection algorithms from collection data structures.

 ```
 class IntegerBox {
     private List<Integer> list = new ArrayList<>();